A Network-Constrained Demand Response Game for Procuring Energy Balancing Services: Game formulation and analysis

 The competition among consumers in the game $\mathcal{G}$ gives rise to a GNG since their objective functions and the feasible strategy sets are coupled.
 Next, we analyze the GNE of this game.
 A point $\beta^* \in K$ is a GNE of the game, if for all $n\in\mathcal{N}$, the following holds,

-Our interest in the GNE of the game is due to the fact that at this point none of the consumers would unilaterally deviate from its strategy.
+At this point each consumer can minimize its objective function given the bidding strategies of others.
+Therefore, none of the consumers would unilaterally deviate from its strategy.
 In this paper, we focus on a specific subclass of GNE, namely v-GNE.
-Specifically, each player in the game is penalized equally for deviating from coupling constraints at the v-GNE, which also corresponds to the solution of a variational inequality problem \footnote{Given a mapping $F:\mathcal{X}\rightarrow \mathbb{R}^n$, the variational inequality problem VI($\mathcal{X}$,F) is to find the point $\bar{x}\in \mathcal{X}$ such that $(x-\bar{x})^\top F(\bar{x})\geq 0,\,\forall \, x\in \mathcal{X}$.} \cite{kulkarni2012variational}.
+Specifically, each player in the game is penalized equally for deviating from coupling constraints at the v-GNE, which corresponds to the solution of a variational inequality problem \cite{kulkarni2012variational}.
+To characterize the v-GNE of the game $\mathcal{G}$ and verify its existence and uniqueness, we define the pseudo-gradient mapping of the game as